spiralofhope/Buffet-Ascension/README.markdown

 This is spiralofhope's fork from tekkub's repository from `1a96512f4b2e58aed7eaf1e0c04e17dedd194dbc`.

-While it worked as-is, changes were made for Project Ascension.
+While it worked as-is, changes were made for Project Ascension and Chromiecraft (AzerothCore)